M64GitHub/zig-select/README.md

 # zig-select
-zig-select is a lightweight version management utility designed to efficiently handle multiple ZIG installations within your home directory.
+zig-select is a lightweight version switching utility designed to efficiently handle multiple ZIG installations within your home directory.
 With a focus on simplicity, it ensures your ZIG installations are organized and provides a fast, intuitive way to switch between them.

 ## About